Stockley Park

-Stockley Park is a business estate and public country park located between Hayes, Yiewsley and West Drayton in the London Borough of Hillingdon.
-In August 2020 it was listed in the Register of Historic Parks and Gardens of Special Historic Interest in England as Grade II.
-Stockley Park is the home of the VAR hub.
+Stockley Park is a business estate and public country park located between Hayes, Yiewsley, and West Drayton in the London Borough of Hillingdon.
+In August 2020, it was listed in the Register of Historic Parks and Gardens of Special Historic Interest in England as Grade II.

 Residents

-Stockley Park is home to companies and corporations including Apple Inc., Gilead Sciences, Canon Inc., Sharp Corporation, Toshiba, Verifone, Samsonite, and Marks and Spencer.
-Since 2019, the Premier League's video assistant referee (VAR) operation has been run from IMG Studios, the home of Premier League Productions, a joint venture between IMG and the Premier League.
+Stockley Park is home to over twenty companies and corporations including Gilead Sciences, Canon Inc., Sharp Corporation, Mitsubishi, Samsonite, Marks and Spencer and IMG Studios.

+Video Assistant Referee (VAR) Hub

+In 2019, IMG Studios became the location of the video assistant referee (VAR) hub for English domestic football.
+The hub is operated by the Professional Game Match Officials Limited (PGMOL) and is responsible for officiating decisions during matches.
+As a result, "Stockley Park" is sometimes used as a metonym for the VAR officials or the decisions made during football matches.

 Facilities

-Stockley Country Park has a network of footpaths and bridleways in its 274 acres of parkland.

-Stockley Park Golf Club has a 18 hole championship course with a bar and restaurant.

-The Gould Green Riding School provides horse riding lessons in the Country Park.

-In the Stockley Park Arena area there is a Nuffield Health fitness and wellbeing gym, Costa Coffee, Greggs, Subway.
+The Stockley Park Quayside area has the following amenities: